kustaahuhtala/dojo/README.md

 # dojo

-This is a simple project for simple dojo.
+This is a simple project for a simple dojo.